 The plaintiffs filed a lawsuit against not only the driver of the tractor-trailer but also against the carrier who hired him, the broker who hired the carrier, and the national shipper who hired the broker, whose job the driver had completed at the time of the accident.
 Both sides presented expert testimony as to which if any of these businesses would have to pay damages.

-After several rounds of changes by the plaintiffs’ counsel to the original lawsuit, CSH defense attorneys Rob Griffin and a former CSH Law attorney filed motions to end the case.
+After several rounds of changes by the plaintiffs’ counsel to the original lawsuit, CSH defense attorneys Rob Griffin and a former Cranfill Sumner attorney filed motions to end the case.
 After a hearing, the judge granted those motions and resolved the case in favor of the shipper, who was able to avoid a trial completely.

 The national shipper was able to avoid a lengthy trial and potentially millions of dollars in damages.